Why EPIDIOLEX?

 How was EPIDIOLEX studied in LGS?

-More than 500 people with LGS and Dravet syndrome took part in 3 clinical studies—the largest placebo-controlled, clinical study program of these conditions to date.
+Nearly 400 people with LGS took part in 2 clinical studies—the largest placebo-controlled, clinical study program of LGS to date.

 Even after these trials were completed, the majority of people continued taking EPIDIOLEX for more than a year.